 Before you resign yourself to a fortnight of being sedentary, we’d like to highlight the importance of staying physically fit during these trying times.

 One of the best ways to (quite literally) keep calm and fend off the panic over the COVID-19 virus is by practising yoga at home.
 Because it doesn’t require plenty of space nor expensive bulky equipment, the restorative exercise can be easily accomplished without having to leave the house.
 Besides, it’s been known to lower stress hormones that can compromise the immune system, so you’re really just fortifying your body’s defences in the long run.

 If you require a little guidance, these are some of the best yoga apps to practice at home with.
-Now all you have to do is take a deep breath and enjoy your little oasis of calm in the comfort of your home.
+Now all you have to do is take a deep breath and enjoy your little oasis of calm.

 If you’ve been wanting to break out of your Vinyasa rut, but have always been intimidated by trying out other classes, this app promises to hold your hand and lead you to greatness.
 Glo prides itself on variety, so there are over 3,500 classes within the app ranging from five minutes to a whole two hours.
 It also has just about every style of yoga you can muster from memory, including Kundalini and Iyengar, and Yin.